Dipeshpal/Jarvis_AI/JarvisAI/README.md

 - To use it only Python (> 3.6) is required.

-- To contribute in project: Python is the only prerequisite for basic scripting, Machine Learning and Deep Learning knowledge will help this model to do task like AI-ML.
-Read How to contribute section of this page.
+- To contribute to the project: Python is the only prerequisite for basic scripting, Machine Learning, and Deep Learning knowledge will help this model to do tasks like AI-ML.
+Read the How to Contribute section of this page.

 ## 3. Architecture

 The JarvisAI’s architecture is divided into two parts.